blessed-sibanda/ansaz/book/5-questions.md

 $ rails db:seed:replant
 ```

-Now if you login and visit the home page, you will see the questions list
+Now if you login and visit the home page, you will see the nicely formatted and paginated questions list

 ## 5.3 User Authorization

-We are going to use the `pundit` gem to build a robust authorization system in our application.
+We are going to use the [pundit](https://github.com/varvet/pundit) gem to build a robust authorization system in our application.

 Setup pundit